International

 At the 1996 Olympic Games in Atlanta, Cuba defeated Japan in the final game by a 12-9 margin.
 Then, at the 2000 Sydney Olympics, a brilliant pitching performance by Team U.S.A.’s Ben Sheets shut down Team Cuba, as a jubilant American team upset the defending champs 4-0 to take the gold.

-These international baseball competitions are regulated by the International Baseball Federation (IBAF), which has undergone several incarnations since its foundation in 1938.
 In 1996 its predecessor version, the International Baseball Association, ruled that professional athletes would be allowed into the international competitions.
 By 1998, Major League Baseball agreed to permit athletes from its affiliate organizations, up to Triple AAA, to compete for Team USA and other nations.

 BASEBALL REJECTED FROM OLYMPICS